-Things are hard all over these days, and the holiday season can magnify our difficulties.
-Traditionally this was our harvest time, a time to sit down with the community and feast on what we had collectively grown.
-While we may have enough to eat (hopefully), there might be other "crops" in our life that didn't have a great year for growing.
-Our friends or family may be imposing their opinions of our harvest and that can be demanding.
-As time is passing, our lives are changing drastically, bound by the themes of building and eliminating.
-Lives of loved ones begin and end, reshaping our perspective.
+When life is hard, the holiday season can magnify your difficulties.
+Traditionally this was a time of harvest, a time to sit down with the community and feast on what we had grown collectively.
+While you (hopefully) have enough to eat, there might be other "crops" in your life that didn't have a great year for growing.
+Your friends or family may impose their opinions of your harvest, and that can be adding to feeling stressed.

 And let's face it, our minds don't spin every tragic event with optimism.
 This time of year can be an excellent opportunity for reflection and inner work.
 Below are three principles that can help us prepare and endure the season and holidays to come.
 If you're so inclined, carve out a little time, even a few minutes, to be free from distractions and contemplate the following:

 It's easy to mistake patience for simple inaction.
 Think of it not as waiting, but acting at an opportune time.
 We plant and harvest our "crops" based on when the situations are correct.
 Patience is a "big picture" principle.
 We use patience to get through and solve very difficult challenges.

 Whether we're looking for our next big opportunity or we're just dealing with difficult people, patience may be the skill that allows us to handle the situation smoothly.
 In many cases practicing patience helps us make better decisions, not to mention strengthening our character.

 Take some time to ask yourself, "Where do I need to practice patience right now?"
 "How will I recognize the opportune time to act?"